Skip to main content

 Create a task

 Tasks define what the agent does, what task input it needs, and what output it returns.
-Tasks can be created in the Dashboard with prompting or from a template.
+Tasks can be created in the Console with prompting or from a template.
 They can also be created through the API.

 curl -X POST https://api.deck.co/v2/tasks \